ericpriceco/ericpriceco.github.io/content/posts/2024-05-07-self-hosted-gha-runners.md

 This is the controller service that is put into the "arc-systems" namespace.

 The values are optional, but I'll explain the reasoning behind these.
-I use Grafa and turning on metrics and adding an annotation to scrap the metrics provided.
+I use Grafa and turned on metrics and adding an annotation to scrap the metrics provided.
 Setting a node affinity to avoid the controller pod being placed in a node provisioned by Karpenter.

 ```terraform
 resource "helm_release" "arc_systems" {